After reading this, you’ll never read another AI story.

 If the humans put in bad data, the answer will be bad.
 Now let’s not kid ourselves here, good data has a lot of errors, only very bad data has too many errors.
 Not only that, it may just be the wrong data, or incomplete, but the human who enters it can’t see this problem.

 But here’s the bombshell; since I started in the industry 30 years ago, the skills of average industry operatives have gradually declined.
 The majority of projects today are run by Scrum Masters or Product owners with a 2 day training course behind them.
 On top of Agile, Continuous Integration and Continuous Deployment have taken over the software world.
 These methods were designed for small low-risk products that could be incremented one very small feature at a time and they were intended to be used by intelligent professionals who could keep an eye on the big picture while rolling out a new piece of a feature roughly twice a month.
-Of course a year later most of the month is spent on bugs in the previous releases and they eventually die in a pit of “technical debt”.
+Of course a year later most of the month is spent on bugs in the previous releases and they eventually suffocate, up to their ears in a pit of “technical debt”.
+Technical debt is when most of your day every day is spent fixing the mistake you made last week and last month and even sometimes last year and when you were fixing those mistakes.

 That conversation could take a turn and lead to very complex stuff, so I won’t pursue it further right now.